Nikel-san/AtlListSpacesDC/README.md

 - Admins
 - Business Owner

+Notes:

+- For Jira, the script enumerates projects and uses the oldest issue creation date as a proxy for project creation when the project metadata does not provide a direct date.
+- For Confluence, the script enumerates spaces and derives metadata such as creation date from space/homepage history when available.
+- The script skips personal Confluence spaces, and admin names are flattened into a single comma-separated field.

-## Notes
+## Behavior and Notes

-- No environment variable fallback is used for `--site` or `--token`.
-- Missing required arguments exit with code 1 and print a clear error message.
+- Required arguments are not optional; missing values exit with code 1 and print a clear error.
+- The site URL must include a protocol such as `http://` or `https://`.
+- The script accepts only the `jira` and `confluence` values for `--type`.
-- Console output uses colored status messages in GREEN, RED, YELLOW, and CYAN.
+- Console output includes colored status lines in green, red, yellow, and cyan as the script runs.
+- No environment-variable fallback is used for `--site` or `--token`.